LLVIEW: graphical monitoring of LoadLeveler controlled cluster

 If there are still external modules missing, you can find installation instructions in the section Install Perl modules locally.

-We have tested the LLview server on AIX based system and the client on different Linux platforms and also under Windows XP using the ActivePerl distribution of Perl (tested with version 184.108.40.2060 of ActivePerl).
+We have tested the LLview server on AIX based systems and the client on different Linux platforms and also with Windows XP/7 using the ActivePerl distribution of Perl (tested with version 220.127.116.110 of ActivePerl).

 LLview is split into LML_da, running on the login-node of your target system, and the LLview-Client, visualizing the data gathered by LML_da usually on your local system.
 This installation guide explains how to install both components.
 In this use case LML_da is run on the remote system and the LLview client is executed on a local machine with ssh access to the remote system.